seanpm2001/SeansLifeArchive_Images_LegoTower_Y2025/2025/09_September/11/README.md

 **209**

-- I have not yet started playing Lego Tower today.
-I plan to play tonight, but may or may not have the time. - 2025, Thursday, September 11th
+- ~~I have not yet started playing Lego Tower today.
+I plan to play tonight, but may or may not have the time.~~
+- I ended up skipping my session again this week, due to a lack of time.
+I wasted a lot of time, and also had to go to bed earlier.
+I was hoping to play this week. - 2025, Thursday, September 11th

 ***